sourcegraph/about/content/blogposts/2022/sourcegraph-4.0.md

 changelogItems:
 ---

 Sourcegraph 4.0, the latest version of our code intelligence platform, is now available.
-It includes more than a dozen new features and enhancements to help you spend more time in flow and make code intelligence more useful, more often for every dev.
+Our code intelligence platform includes a dozen new features to grok code, spend more time in flow, and execute big decisive refactors across your codebase.

-Our code intelligence platform TODO based on the lastest from the code intelligence blog.
+A code intelligence platform indexes and understands all of your organization's code, no matter where it's stored or what language it's in.
+With Sourcegraph, devs and engineering leaders have a complete understanding of their codebase, so they can learn about code and opperate more effeciently.

 Read on to discover everything that shipped in Sourcegraph 4.0.